orlikoski/Skadi/README.md

 ## Purpose
-The CCF-VM is a free, open source collection of tools that enables the collection, processing and advanced analysis of forensic artifacts and images.
-It will operate on laptops, on-prem servers, the Cloud, and can be installed on top of hardened / gold disk images.
+Skadi is a free, open source collection of tools that enables the collection, processing and advanced analysis of forensic artifacts and images.
+It scales to work effectively on laptops, desktops, servers, the cloud, and can be installed on top of hardened / gold disk images.

+## Included Tools
-It provides everyone the ability to collect data and convert the bits and bytes to words and numbers.
-All of this enables the ability to rapidly answer, "Have I been hacked?
-Do I need to call for help?"
+The following tools are combined into one platform that all work together to provide the ability to collect data and convert the bits and bytes to words and numbers.
+It enables the ability to rapidly answer, "Have I been hacked?
+Do I need to call for help?

+ - Plaso
+ - CDQR
+ - CyLR
+ - Docker
+ - ElasticSearch, Logstash, Kibana (ELK)
+ - Redis
+ - Neo4j
+ - Celery
+ - Cerebro

 ## Read the Wiki!
-A lot of common questions and good information are now stored in the [Wiki](https://github.com/rough007/CCF-VM/wiki).
-This has replaced the "Users Guide".
+A lot of common questions and good information are now stored in the [Wiki](https://github.com/orlikoski/skadi/wiki).

 ## Videos and Media
+**Note: Skadi was formerly known as CCF-VM**
 *  [Alamo ISSA 2018](https://docs.google.com/presentation/d/1Rl_wF9mUDOkPlbHiWAt-hOiJ-_X8WzTsRfgyYQi9t6M/edit?usp=sharing) Slides: Reviews CCF-VM components, walkthrough of how to install GCP version and discuss automation possibilities and risks
 *  [SANS DFIR Summit 2017](https://www.youtube.com/watch?v=f5B4bngftP8) Video: A talk about using CCF-VM for Digital Forensics and Incident Response (DFIR)
 *  [ISC2 Security Congress 2017](https://drive.google.com/file/d/0B5z7g7P2BWJAckUxbUJWVVZzNDQ/view?usp=sharing) Slides: Another talk about using CCF-VM for Digital Forensics and Incident Response (DFIR)